conversejs/converse.js/docs/source/development.rst

 Development
 ===========

-Welcome to the developer documentation of Converse.
+Welcome to the developer documentation of Converse.js.

-Read the documentation linked to below, if you want to add new features or create your own customized version of Converse.
+Here you will learn how to add new features and how you can create your own customized version of Converse.

-Converse has a plugin architecture (see `pluggable.js <https://github.com/jcbrand/pluggable.js/>`_) which lets you add new features or modify existing functionality without having to touch the core files (in the `src/ <https://github.com/conversejs/converse.js/tree/master/src>`_ directory).
-This is the recommended way to customize or add new functionality to Converse.

-Plugins are especially useful if you want to add proprietary modifications, since the Mozilla Public License version 2 doesn't require you to open source your plugins.
-Be aware that this doesn't apply when you intend to use libsignal for OMEMO encryption because libsignal's license is GPLv3.

-Refer to the section on `plugin development <https://conversejs.org/docs/html/plugin_development.html>`_ for more info on how to write plugins.

 Converse is a community project and largely volunteer driven.

 We're grateful for your contributions, so please don't hesitate to make a `Github pull request <https://help.github.com/categories/collaborating-with-issues-and-pull-requests/>`_ to fix a bug or to add new functionality.